Bears–Cardinals rivalry: 1960–1987: Chicago vs. St. Louis

-In the 1960 season, the Cardinals moved to St. Louis, with the Bears helping facilitate the move by paying $500,000 as "moving expenses", as they were now the sole owners of the expanding TV rights in Chicago (they would later start using the "Wishbone-C" in their logo, which the Cardinals used since the 1920's, and was first used in 1898 by the University of Chicago football team).
+In the 1960 season, the Cardinals moved to St. Louis, with the Bears helping facilitate the move by paying $500,000 as "moving expenses", as they were now the sole owners of the expanding TV rights in Chicago (they would later start using the "Wishbone-C" in their logo, which the Cardinals used since the 1920s, and was first used in 1898 by the University of Chicago football team).

 The Cardinals successfully kept its the team name despite the existence of the baseball Cardinals in the city.
 Coincidentally, both Cardinals franchises shared the same building during the football Cardinals' 28 seasons in St. Louis: Busch Stadium I from 1960 to 1965, and Busch Memorial Stadium from 1966 to 1987.
-Despite the relocation, some Chicago Cardinals fans couldn’t bring themselves to cheer for the Bears.
+Despite the relocation, some Chicago Cardinals fans could not bring themselves to cheer for the Bears.

-The Bears faced the Cardinals for the first time as a St-Louis based team in a preseason game in the 1963 season.
+The Bears faced the Cardinals for the first time as a St. Louis-based team in a preseason game in the 1963 season.
 They later met in a regular season game during the 1965 season.
 The two teams met only eleven times during the Cardinals' tenure in St. Louis, with the Cardinals amassing a 6–5 record.
 The Bears never played at Busch Stadium I. In the teams' first-ever meeting in St. Louis during the 1966 season, Cardinal defensive back Larry Wilson intercepted three passes, including a game-winning pick-six in St. Louis' 24–17 victory.
 Despite the Cardinals' success in St. Louis against the Bears, they only made four playoff appearances, and would once again be on the move after the 1987 season.
 The last-ever meeting between the Bears and St. Louis Cardinals came in the 1984 season, a game which saw Neil Lomax gash Buddy Ryan's 46 defense for six completions and 166 yards to Roy Green, and Ottis Anderson score two touchdowns in the Cardinals' 38–21 victory.